 Many people don’t know that there was a ship named “Anne” that landed on a high bluff along the Savannah River in February of 1733.
 They pulled right up to the land and aptly named this area “Georgia” as the 13th and final American Colony after England’s King George II.
 Savannah Georgia was its very first city!
 Under the original plan, the passengers could worship as they pleased, but rum, lawyers, and slavery was forbidden.

-General Oglethorpe was great at making friend and he befriended the local Yamacraw Indian Chief Tomochichi and the Chief granted permission for Oglethorpe to settle his passengers on the high bluff and create a city for them to live.
-Which leads me to the next thing many people don’t know.
+General Oglethorpe was great at making friends and he befriended the local Yamacraw Indian Chief Tomochichi and the Chief granted permission for Oglethorpe to settle his passengers on the high bluff and create a city for them to live.
+This leads me to the next thing many people don’t know.

 General Oglethorpe was a smart guy, and he knew that he wanted an organized city, so he laid out plans for the city in a series of grids.
 This allowed for wide-open streets that had plenty of public squares and parks for town meetings.
 In fact, Savannah had 24 original town squares of which 22 squares are still in existence today.

-So there you have it, nine little known facts about Savannah, Georgia.
+So there you have it,12 little-known facts about Savannah, Georgia.